 And you are part of the story.

-Enjoy reading it, digging into it, wrestling with it, reflecting on it, and putting it to use in your own life.
+Enjoy reading the Bible, digging into it, wrestling with it, reflecting on it, and putting it to use in your own life.
 It will change you forever!

 1. Introduction to The Jesus Storybook Bible by Sally Lloyd-Jones